Tech-savvy investors and future-obsessed money moguls are well aware of the quantum crunch that is steering the investment boat towards computers.

 NVIDIA is reinvigorating the graphics processing unit (GPU) that is used globally throughout gaming, automotive engineering, data center, and professional visualization.

-The company’s developments have not gone unnoticed and have attracted a lot of attention from tech’s on-the-ball investors.
+The company’s developments have not gone unnoticed and have attracted much attention from tech’s on-the-ball investors.

 This resulted in a doubling of its valuation in the last year.